FionaWright/CherryPip/README.md

 - Two furnace tests
 - See different parts of the path tracer using Debug Buffer system (Normals, Albedo, HitDist, RNG, FirstBounceDirection, etc)
 - Lambertian, Glossy and Glass lighting models
-- Environment maps with support for Panoramic and Octohedral Equal-Area
+- Environment maps with support for Panoramic and Octohedral Equal-Area (+Cubemap Skyboxes for the forward/deferred backend)
 - Denoising (Box, Gaussian, Edge-Avoiding A-Trous) using deferred GBuffer pre-pass

 ## Progress